What is Trimethoprim Used For?

 You should swallow trimethoprim tablets whole with a glass of water with or without food.

-• If you are taking trimethoprim to prevent an infection, you should take it at bedtime.
+• If you are taking trimethoprim to prevent an infection, it is recommended that you take it at bedtime.

 • If you have been prescribed trimethoprim to treat cystitis that starts after having sex, take a single dose within 2 hours of having sex.